Teaching on the Edge of Time: Developing a Slow Pedagogy through Feminist Science Fiction

 Reading Woman on the Edge of Time

 Woman on the Edge of Time explores possibilities for alternative futures through the time-travelling abilities of the protagonist, Connie Ramos.
 Connie’s life is marked by state violence and control.
 We first meet her as she is committed to a psychiatric institution for a second time, following her arrest for protecting her niece, Dolly, from a violent attack.
 Prior to and throughout her incarceration, Connie journeys into the future with Luciente, a time-traveller from the year 2137 and resident of the village Mattapoisett.
 Connie participates in Mattapoisett society, experiencing its non-hierarchical organising, its principles of environmentalism, and its gender, sexual and racial equalities.
 In contrast to her time in Mattapoisett, where she is treated with respect and humanity, in the institution Connie is subjected to increasingly invasive and oppressive treatment.
 This culminates with the insertion of an experimental implant in her brain, designed to control emotions and behaviours as part of a medical trial.
 When Connie develops the ability to travel without Luciente she arrives in another possible, dystopian, future that is deeply hierarchical and patriarchal, where technology is used to control and oppress the majority of society for the benefit of a wealthy elite.
 As it becomes clear that Connie’s actions in the present can influence the realisation of these possible futures, she wages war on those who control her.
-In what follows, I offer my reading of Woman on the Edge of Time, a reading that places the novel in the context of the contemporary neoliberal and marketized university and draws on critical and feminist pedagogies and slow scholarship to consider what we can learn by reading it in this context.
+In what follows, I offer my reading of Woman on the Edge of Time, a reading that places the novel in the context of the contemporary neoliberal and marketised university and draws on critical and feminist pedagogies and slow scholarship to consider what we can learn by reading it in this context.
 The way I approach this is two-fold.
-I begin by demonstrating how reading the novel was instructive to my thinking on pedagogy by reading the themes of the novel through the lens of critical pedagogies.
-I then consider some points where Piercy explicitly engages with the process of learning and teaching – whilst this is not a dominant theme in the novel, Woman on the Edge of Time imagines the conditions required for human flourishing, and it is evident that Piercy views both learning and teaching as part of this.
+I begin by demonstrating how reading the novel was instructive to my thinking on pedagogy by reading key themes through the lens of critical pedagogies.
+I then consider some points where Piercy explicitly engages with the process of learning and teaching—whilst this is not a dominant theme in the novel, Woman on the Edge of Time imagines the conditions required for human flourishing, and it is evident that Piercy views both learning and teaching as part of this.

 Seeing and Knowing as Pedagogy

 The simultaneous dehumanisation of Connie by medical professionals and investment in and care for her by her friends in Mattapoisett can be read as a warning of the dangers of commodification, particularly its human cost.
 It warns us of the risk of casting students as consumers and universities as providers, of seeing students as one-dimensional cogs in the educational machine, rather than as individuals who enrich the learning environment and from whom we can learn.
 Just as Connie and Luciente learn from one another, we learn from students’ knowledge and experience and should embrace all that they bring to the learning community (hooks 1994).
-The reader comes to know Connie through her history, biography and inner world, looking beyond the medicalised, pathologized and criminalised narrative presented in her medical notes. hooks’ (1994) argues that we must develop a holistic relationship with students to ensure they are seen in the classroom, as whole people, rather than the narratives produced about them through, for example, institutional records (of grades, attendance, etc.). hooks (1994: 41) advocates for exercises such as diary writing as an ‘exercise in recognition’ that ‘ensure[s] no student remains invisible in the classroom’.
-Even in larger classes, activities that allow students to share experiences and have them taken seriously, as Piercy requires that we do with Connie, ensure that students are seen, recognised and feel part of a learning community.
+The reader comes to know Connie through her history, biography and inner world, looking beyond the medicalised, pathologised and criminalised narrative presented in her medical notes. hooks (1994) argues that we must develop a holistic relationship with students to ensure they are seen in the classroom, as whole people, rather than the narratives produced about them through, for example, institutional records (of grades, attendance, etc.). hooks advocates for practices such as diary writing as an ‘exercise in recognition’ that ‘ensure[s] no student remains invisible in the classroom’.
+(1994: 41) Even in larger classes, activities that allow students to share experiences and have them taken seriously, as Piercy requires that we do with Connie, ensure that students are seen, recognised and feel part of a learning community.

 Non-Linear Teaching and Learning Temporalities